cures-hub/cures-condec-jira/doc/features/dashboard.md

 The four dashboard items are shown in the following sections.

 ## Rationale Coverage
-This dashboard item shows the coverage of requirements, code, and other software artifacts (=knowledge elements) with a specific decision knowledge type, e.g. decsion problem or decision.
+This dashboard item shows the **coverage of requirements, code, and other software artifacts (=knowledge elements) with a specific decision knowledge type, in particular, decsion problem or decision**.
 For example, this dashboard item shows how many decisions are reachable from a requirement or how many decisions are reachable from a code file **within a certain link distance in the knowledge graph**.
+Note that the rationale coverage is not calculated for rationale elements as source elements because there are dedicated metrics for intra-rationale completeness (see below).

 The filter settings used to filter the knowledge graph.
 For example, the status in the can be used to specify whether the decision problems should be *resolved* or *unresolved*.
 Per default, both resolved and unresolved decision problems (issues) are included.